 Consistent design is intuitive design.
 If you use the same reference points throughout your website, you’ll make it easy for users to navigate without having to think twice about what they’re doing.
 Consistency also makes it easy to transfer knowledge to new contexts, learn things painlessly, and save time.

-In general, your design should be scalable and adapted to both web and mobile browsing.
+The fourth in our list of ten website design tips also advises that in general, your design should be scalable and adapted to both web and mobile browsing.
 Make sure your typography, font colors, spacing, and layout stay the same throughout your site and across devices.
 Users shouldn’t have to relearn your entire product whenever they navigate to a new page or access it from a different location.

 5. Prevent errors through smart design.